reading-club/reading-club.github.io/_5weekplus/week2.md

 <figure markdown="1">
 ![]({{ site.baseurl }}/assets/posts/popularity-similarity-in-networks/disc-similarity-popularity-hyperbolic.png)
 <figcaption markdown="1">
 Illustration of the disc model.
 The radial coordinate measure the creation time of the node, while the angular distance measures the similarity.
 The shaded region is the a region enclosed by a equal distance line.
+Papadopoulos et al (2012).
 </figcaption>
 </figure>